 Potential candidates will be running searches based on their skills, industry, and titles they are interested in.
 If you aren’t familiar with the technical language people in the position use, work with the manager to come up with a list.
 If your position has a unique name at your company, be sure to include the common name as well as other titles people might use to describe it, so your job gets better visibility.

-The heading of your description doesn’t need to resemble click-bait ads, but it should be catchy enough to draw the right candidate in.
+The heading of your perfectly penned job description doesn’t need to resemble click-bait ads, but it should be catchy enough to draw the right candidate in.
 While you’re writing, take time to create something that’s memorable or will leave a lasting impression on applicants as well.

 Finding the right candidates for any position can be difficult, but we can help.
 From posting job descriptions designed to capture the attention of the right people to screening candidates, our team can make hiring a breeze.
 Contact us today for more information.